project-hadron/discovery-transition-ds/docs/source/components/hello_hadron.rst

 select which component intent is appropriate to their objectives and ``run_component_pipeline`` to produce the appropriate outcome.

-In the example we add our list of intent to a book in the order needed.
+In the example we add the list of intent to a book in the order needed.
 In this case we have not specified a book name so this book is allocated to the primary Run Book.
 Now each time we run pipeline, it is set to run the primary Run Book.